DTierneyDev/tierney-photography/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+- A search feature for the shop.
+This was left out due to time constraints and could certainly be added in the future.

 ## Technologies Used